-Favorite Activities: traveling, hiking, talking about films, and playing with her dogs.
+Favorite Activities: traveling, hiking, and discussing films

 Karen began volunteering for RMWF in 2007.
 She has spent her career in a variety of capacities including a technical writer for the power industry as well as a middle school math teacher.
-Creatively inclined, but a linear thinker, Karen has combined her interests as the Technical Director for Rocky Mountain Women’s Film.
+Creatively inclined, but a linear thinker, Karen has combined her interests as the Assistant Director for Rocky Mountain Women’s Film.

 Favorite Activities: hanging with her two girls, skiing, and traveling.

 Kathy has spent 43 consecutive years working with at-risk youth in school settings including opening up a school for girls rescued from sex trafficking in 2015.
 As a volunteer for the organization for more than 18 years, she started the Youth Outreach Program.

 Favorite Activities: hiking, dancing, biking, eating soul food, and asking people to support RMWF.